qartik/.github/workstreams/Dynamic_Qubit_Allocation_Arrays.md

 - An extension to the QIR specification supporting:
   - Dynamic qubit allocation.
-  - Passing and returning qubits.
+  - Passing qubits to functions.
   - Iteration over qubit arrays.
   - Returning arrays of measurement results.
 - Example QIR code snippets that utilize new calling and return conventions,